SharifWaqas/SharifWaqas-/README.md

 Focused on backend engineering, distributed systems, and AI-powered applications.

-I'm Sharif Waqas, a backend-focused software engineer building production-ready systems while studying Computer Science & Mathematics at the University of Southern Mississippi.
+I'm Sharif Waqas, a Computer Science & Mathematics student focused on backend engineering, distributed systems, and AI-powered applications.
 ---

 ## About